-A Roth Conversion Ladder is a way to access funds from your retirement accounts early without paying the 10% penalty for early withdrawal.
+A Roth Conversion Ladder can access funds from your retirement accounts early without paying the 10% penalty for early withdrawal.

-A Roth IRA Conversion is a taxable event since you are converting funds from a pre-tax account into a Roth account that will no longer be taxed in the future.
+A Roth IRA Conversion is a taxable event since you are converting funds from a pre-tax account into a Roth account that will no longer be taxed.

 This tool is a legitimate way to fund your early retirement and possibly pay no tax on your 401K/IRA funds.
 Think about that!

-Roth IRAs are unique because you can withdraw your own contributions before age 59 ½ as long as they were made over 5 years ago.
+Roth IRAs are unique because you can withdraw your contributions before age 59 ½ as long as they were made 5 years ago.

-The government also considers any money converted from an IRA to a Roth to be treated as a “contribution”.
+The government also considers any money converted from an IRA to a Roth as a “contribution.”

 This is critical to the success of the Roth Conversion Ladder.

-This means any “contribution” you make from an IRA to a Roth can be withdrawn penalty-free and tax-free as long as it has been in the Roth account for at least 5 years.
+This means any “contribution” you make from a Traditional IRA to a Roth account can be withdrawn penalty-free and tax-free as long as it has been in the Roth account for at least 5 years.